veyeimaging/rk35xx_firefly/How to use MV and RAW series cameras on Firefly's board.md

 | MV Series  | MV-MIPI-IMX264M  | Done  |
 | RAW Series  | RAW-MIPI-SC132M	  | Done  |

+In addition, the driver for the V-by-One HS connection mode has been finished on the Ubuntu system.

 ## Hardware Setup

 The MV series and RAW series cameras require an ADP-MV2 adapter board to connect to the ROC-RK35xx-PC motherboard.